jclane/beginner-project-solutions/README.md

   - [x] In the mean function, give the user a way to select how many decimal places they want the answer to be rounded to.
   - [x] If there is an even number of numbers in the list, return both numbers that could be considered the median.
   - [x] If there are multiple modes, return all of them.

+### Higher Lower Guessing Game
+- [ ] Create a simple game where the computer randomly selects a number between 1 and 100 and the user has to guess what the number is.
+- [ ] After every guess, the computer should tell the user if the guess is higher or lower than the answer.
+- [ ] When the user guesses the correct number, print out a congratulatory message.
+- [ ] Subgoals:
+  - [ ] Add an introductory message that explains to the user how to play your game.
+  - [ ] In addition to the congratulatory message at the end of the game, also print out how many guesses were taken before the user arrived at the correct answer.
+  - [ ] At the end of the game, allow the user to decide if they want to play again (without having to restart the program).

+### Multiplication Table
+- [ ] Create a program that prints out a multiplication table for the numbers 1 through 9.
+- [ ] It should include the numbers 1 through 9 on the top and left axises, and it should be relatively easy to find the product of two numbers.
+Do not simply write out every line manually (ie print('7 14 21 28 35 49 56 63') ).
+- [ ] Subgoals:
+  - [ ] As your products get larger, your columns will start to get crooked from the number of characters on each line.
+Clean up your table by evenly spacing columns so it is very easy to find the product of two numbers.
+  - [ ] Allow the user to choose a number to change the size of the table (so if they type in 12, the table printed out should be a 12x12 multiplication table).

+### Fibonacci Sequence
+If you do not know about the Fibonacci Sequence, read about it [here](https://en.wikipedia.org/wiki/Fibonacci_number).
+- [ ] Define a function that allows the user to find the value of the nth term in the sequence.
+- [ ] To make sure you've written your function correctly, test the first 10 numbers of the sequence.
+- [ ] You can assume either that the first two terms are 0 and 1 or that they are both 1.
+- [ ] There are two methods you can employ to solve the problem.
+One way is to solve it using a loop and the other way is to use recursion.
+- [ ] Try implementing a solution using both methods.

+### Base Jumper
+- [ ] Create a program that converts an integer to the specified base.
+- [ ] The program should ask for 3 inputs.
+The number to convert.
+The base the number is in.
+And the base to convert the number to.
+- [ ] The program should accept a base that is in the range of 2 to 16 inclusive.
+- [ ] Display the result to the user and ask if they want to exit or convert another number.
+- [ ] Subgoals:
+  - [ ] Do not display leading zero's in the result.
+  - [ ] Validate that the number entered is valid for the specified base

+### Hangman Game
+- [ ] Create a program that selects a random word and then allows the user to guess it in a game of hangman.
+- [ ] Like the real game, there should be blank spots for each letter in the word, and a part of the body should be added each time the user guesses a letter than is not in the answer.
+- [ ] You may choose how many wrong turns the user can make until the game ends.
+- [ ] Subgoals:
+  - [ ] If the user loses, print out the word at the end of the game.
+  - [ ] Create a "give up" option.